 A manufacturing plant in a remote location will likely require talent which may be abundant elsewhere but is significantly scarce within a commutable distance to the plant.
 An easy way to categorise your scarce talent would be to look at your historical time to hire, it’s logical to assume that on the whole the roles that take you the longer to fill are those roles for which talent is scarce.

 Looking at the c.
-23,000 hires we made for our major outsourcing clients within this sector in 2020, we see that Medical and Regulatory Affairs are indeed some of the roles for which our time to hire was significantly longer but that doesn’t tell the whole story.
+23,000 hires we made for our major outsourcing clients within this sector in a year, we see that Medical and Regulatory Affairs are indeed some of the roles for which our time to hire was significantly longer but that doesn’t tell the whole story.
 Of the c.
 800 Medical & Regulatory Affairs roles that we hired for our clients, we saw a global average time to hire of c.
 65 days but then a huge difference in the time to hire between countries, with time to hire in China and Israel for example averaging significantly less and a number of countries including Australia, Brazil and Spain recording time to hire of > 100 days.
 So any strategy for hiring scarce talent needs to be localised.

 Three strategies to secure scarce talent